Galileo-Galilei/kedro-mlflow-tutorial/README.md

 - we already have a ``training`` and ``inference`` pipelines written in pure kedro, that are filtered out a bigger pipeline from their tags
 - We "bind" these two pipeline with the ``pipeline_ml_factory`` function with the following arguments:
-  - ``training``: the pipeline that will be executed when laucnhing the "kedro run --pipeline=training" command
+  - ``training``: the pipeline that will be executed when laucnhing the "kedro run --pipeline=training" command.
-  - ``inference``: the pipeline which be logged in mlflow as a [Mlflow Model](https://www.mlflow.org/docs/latest/models.html) at the end of the training pipeline
+  - ``inference``: the pipeline which be logged in mlflow as a [Mlflow Model](https://www.mlflow.org/docs/latest/models.html) at the end of the training pipeline.
   - ``input_name``: the name in the ``catalog.yml`` of the dataset which contains the data (either to train on for the training pipeline or to predict on for the inference pipeline).
-This must be the same name for both pipelines
+This must be the same name for both pipelines.
-  - ``model_name`` (optional): the name of the folder containing the model in mlflow
+  - ``model_name`` (optional): the name of the folder containing the model in mlflow.
-  - ``conda_env``: the conda environment with the package you need for inference.
+  - ``conda_env`` (optional): the conda environment with the package you need for inference.
 You can pass a python dictionnary, or a path to your ``requirements.txt`` or ``conda.yml`` files.
   - ``model_signature`` (optional): The [mlflow signature](https://mlflow.org/docs/latest/models.html#model-signature) of your ``input_name`` dataset (``instances`` in our example).
 This is an object that contains the columns names and type.
 This will be use to make a consistency check when predicting with the model on new data.
 If you set it to "auto", ``kedro-mlflow`` will automatically retrieve it from the training data.
 This is experimental and sometimes come with bugs, you can set it to "None" to avoid using it.

 #### Create your ml application